-- the making of the neighbourhood plan contributes to the achievement of sustainable development. - the making of the neighbourhood plan is in general conformity with the strategic policies contained in the development plan for the area of the authority (or any part of that area). - the making of the neighbourhood plan does not breach, and is otherwise compatible with, EU obligations. - prescribed conditions are met in relation to the plan and prescribed matters have been complied with in connection with the proposal for the neighbourhood plan. - 1.9.
-Whilst the Neighbourhood Plan can shape and influence where development will go locally the plan should have regard and take account of national policy, this includes but is not limited to: - The National Planning Policy Framework (NPPF) 2012 - National Planning Practice Guidance - The National Park Purposes & Duty - English National Park and The Broads Vision and Circular 2010 - 1.10.
-The plan needs to be in general conformity with the relevant saved Chichester District Council policies and the policies of the SDNPA, the key documents are: - The Chichester District Local Plan 1999 (relevant to the area of the Parish of Bury within the National Park).
+- having regard to national policies and advice contained in guidance issued by the Secretary of State it is appropriate to make the neighbourhood plan - the 'making' of the neighbourhood plan contributes to the achievement of sustainable development - the 'making' of the neighbourhood plan is in general conformity with the strategic policies contained in the development plan for the area. - the 'making' of the neighbourhood plan does not breach, and is otherwise compatible with EU obligations - prescribed conditions are met in relation to the neighbourhood plan and prescribed matters have been complied with in connection with the proposal for the neighbourhood plan. - 1.9.
+Whilst the Neighbourhood Plan can shape and influence where development will go locally the plan should have regard and take account of national policy; this includes but is not limited to: - The National Planning Policy Framework (NPPF) 2012 - National Planning Practice Guidance - The National Park Purposes & Duty - English National Park and The Broads Vision and Circular 2010 - 1.10.
+The plan needs to be in general conformity with the relevant saved Chichester District Council policies and the policies of the SDNPA, the key documents are:

-The emerging South Downs National Park Local Plan: Preferred Options 2015
+- The Chichester District Local Plan 1999. - The emerging South Downs National Park Local Plan: Preferred Options 2015